Unity-Technologies/furioos-sdk-js/README.md

   <summary>
     <b>ON_CRASH_APP</b>
     <p>
-       Bind a callback that will be called when your application crashed.
+       Bind a callback that will be called when your application crashes.
     </p>
   </summary>